10/10/2022 | Press releases

 Emma Thomson, head of resuscitation services

-Emma said: “I’ve never thought of myself as an inventor before – but when you’re working in healthcare it means you have to adapt all the time to the needs of the patient.
+Emma said: “I’ve never thought of myself as an inventor before.
+But in healthcare you have to adapt all the time to the needs of the patient.
 Having that mindset means you’re often thinking of a better way of doing things – and that includes the equipment you’re using or equipment you wish you had to use!

-“The Bedhead Tidy seemed such an obvious idea, but it’s great we had the support to develop it and now we can fit it to all beds across the Trust to help staff and therefore patients.”
+“The Bedhead Tidy seemed such an obvious idea.
+It’s great we had the support to develop it.
+Now we can fit it to all beds across the Trust to help staff and therefore patients.”

-Porters have strength tested it to see how durable it is, patients have trialled a prototype at Colchester Hospital, staff have fed back on using it and now there are three versions being created for hospital beds, specialist care beds (neonatal and critical care) as well as a design for the beds in the community.
+Porters have strength tested it to see how durable it is, patients have trialled a prototype at Colchester Hospital and staff gave feedback.
+Now there are three versions: for hospital beds, specialist care beds (neonatal and critical care), and a design for beds in the community.

-Jane Kemp, ward sister at Easthorpe Ward at Colchester Hospital, has used the product as part of the trials to test it out.
+Jane Kemp, ward sister at Easthorpe Ward at Colchester Hospital was part of the trials.
 She said the product really helps the team.

 She added: “It’s a simple device and helps us do our job.
 It’s also cost saving as prevents wastage from items that are no longer able to be used and have to be thrown away.
 Every penny counts.”